45nivas/45nivas/README.md

 ### 🛠️ What I Do

-- 🧠 Build real-world AI projects using:
-- LangChain, LLMs (Ollama), ChromaDB, OpenCV
-- Flask, Django, NLP, RAG, Prompt Engineering
+- Focused on building cutting-edge AI solutions in NLP, RAG, and computer vision.
-- ⚙️ I love turning academic AI into production-ready tools
+- Passionate about turning research ideas into scalable, production-ready applications.

 ---